Chart Color Schemes

 Malabar has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified seven projects likely impacting the area.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified seven projects that could affect this region.
 Notable ones are Malabar Ocean Pool Accessible Amenities Building, Jennifer St, Little Bay, Yorktown Parade and Fitzgerald Avenue Affordable Housing Redevelopment, and Meriton Little Bay Development.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.